NawabHost/bkash-checkout-for-whmcs/README.md

   |  bkash.php
 ```

-## Minimum Requirements ##
+## Requirements

 WHMCS 8 Is required.

 Not tested for older version but should work.